Paparazzi-lives/Nagios_Instal/README.md

 # Nagios_Instal
+# This is a step - by - step approach to install Nagios to your local host.

 #In this installation, we are using ubuntu variance on Linux as our operating system.
 Step-by-step to install Nagios on your ubuntu server.